-PHASES ACTORS (1) PRE-DESIGN (2) CONCEPT DESIGN (3) TECHNICAL DESIGN (4) DETAILED ENGINEERING (5) CONSTRUCTION (6) COMMISSIONING AND HANDOVER (7) POST- OCCUPANCY - Help to identify required structural health test technical drawings (e.g. plan of excavation), and so forth ARCHITECTS AND DESIGNERS Ensure that other consultants are part of early consultations, especially on building form & programming Provide input into site-specific opportunities and risks. - Work with the design facilitator to schedule workshops early to gain maximum benefit Coordinate strategies and help to present information on pros and cons of design solutions Ensure all design features are well documented in specs & drawings so contractors can easily follow requirements - Work with the contractor to ensure compliance with new strategies / technologies Participate in users and operations staff training to ensure proper handover - Perform or participate in BPE CONTRACTORS GENERAL CONTRACTORS AND SPECIALISED CONTRACTORS Depending on procurement process engage in the project as early as possible to provide a perspective and discussion on project feasibility Help design team to understand key risks related to equipment choices and Help design team with design decision informing about constructability, equipment choices and early risk detection of all design choices considered Work with the design team to accurately cost differences in construction methods, materials, etc. based on current market conditions - Review and feedback the detailed engineering documents Execute project work according with detailed engineering project specifications Work proactively with the design team in case alternative solutions or change orders arising from Work with the design team to ensure that a smooth handover to facilities staff is possible Help with education of users and facilities staff Work with BPE team to support them regarding special construction methods used, etc.
+PHASES ACTORS (1) PRE-DESIGN (2) CONCEPT DESIGN (3) TECHNICAL DESIGN (4) DETAILED ENGINEERING (5) CONSTRUCTION (6) COMMISSIONING AND HANDOVER (7) POST- OCCUPANCY ARCHITECTS AND DESIGNERS Ensure that other consultants are part of early consultations, especially on building form & programming Provide input into site-specific opportunities and risks. - Work with the design facilitator to schedule workshops early to gain maximum benefit Coordinate strategies and help to present information on pros and cons of design solutions Ensure all design features are well documented in specs & drawings so contractors can easily follow requirements - Work with the contractor to ensure compliance with new strategies / technologies - Participate in users and operations staff training to ensure proper handover - Perform or participate in BPE CONTRACTORS GENERAL CONTRACTORS AND SPECIALISED CONTRACTORS Depending on procurement process engage in the project as early as possible to provide a perspective and discussion on project feasibility Help design team to understand key risks related to equipment choices and construction feasibility - Help design team with design decision informing about constructability, equipment choices and early risk detection of all design choices considered - Work with the design team to accurately cost differences in construction methods, materials, etc. based on current market conditions - Review and feedback the detailed engineering documents Execute project work according with detailed engineering project specifications Work proactively with the design team in case alternative solutions or change orders arising from geological conditions Work with the design team to ensure that a smooth handover to facilities staff is possible Help with education of users and facilities staff - Work with BPE team to support them regarding special construction methods used, etc.

-PHASES ACTORS (1) PRE-DESIGN (2) CONCEPT DESIGN (3) TECHNICAL DESIGN (4) DETAILED ENGINEERING (5) CONSTRUCTION (6) COMMISSIONING AND HANDOVER (7) POST- OCCUPANCY construction feasibility geological conditions INDUSTRY MANUFACTURER S AND SUPPLY- CHAIN VENDORS OR DISTRIBUTOR WITH TECHNICAL SALES Give indication of general production time of equipment Give indications on prices for different equipment options Support detailed engineering with equipment test data or sizing alternative loads or operating points. - Verify GHEX materials according to design specifications
+PHASES ACTORS (1) PRE-DESIGN (2) CONCEPT DESIGN (3) TECHNICAL DESIGN (4) DETAILED ENGINEERING (5) CONSTRUCTION (6) COMMISSIONING AND HANDOVER (7) POST- OCCUPANCY INDUSTRY MANUFACTURERS AND SUPPLY- CHAIN VENDORS OR DISTRIBUTOR WITH TECHNICAL SALES Give indication of general production time of equipment Give indications on prices for different equipment options - Support detailed engineering with equipment test data or sizing alternative loads or operating points. - Verify GHEX materials according to design specifications

-4.4 Developing a collaborative workflow schedule
+3.3 Developing a collaborative workflow schedule